$C_{p^n}$-equivariant Mahowald invariants: Mahowald filtrations and Mahowald invariants

-When $G = e$ we write $J_p = J_e$ to incorporate the prime into the notation.
-Here, $KO_G$ is the $G$-spectrum representing the $K$-theory of $G$-equivariant real vector bundles and $\psi^\ell$ is the $\ell$th Adams operation.
-This spectrum does not depend on the choice of $\ell$: it can be identified as the Bousfield localization $L_{KU_G/p}S_G$ of the $G$-equivariant sphere spectrum with respect to equivariant $K$-theory mod $p$, or as the Borel spectrum $F(EG_+,i_\ast J_p)$ associated to the classical $K(1) = KU/p$-local sphere $J_p \simeq S_{K(1)}$.
+\begin{rmk} The $G$-spectrum $J_G$ does not depend on the choice of $\ell$: it can be identified as the Bousfield localization $L_{KU_G/p}S_G$ of the $G$-equivariant sphere spectrum with respect to equivariant $K$-theory mod $p$, or as the Borel spectrum $F(EG_+,i_\ast J_p)$ associated to the classical $K(1) = KU/p$-local sphere $J_p \simeq S_{K(1)}$.
 In particular, if $p$ is odd then one is free to replace $KO_G$ with $KU_G$ in the definition.
-See \cite[Proposition A.4.12]{balderrama2022total} for details and further discussion.
-The defining fiber sequence ensures that there is always a surjection
+See \cite[Proposition A.4.12]{balderrama2022total} for details and further discussion. \tqed \end{rmk}

+\begin{rmk} An automorphism $\psi^\ell\colon M \to M$ of an abelian group determines an action of $\bbZ$ on $M$.
+If we abbreviate the group cohomology of this action by